 All of the above explains the primary component of the adjustment mechanism.
 However, there’s a secondary component as well…

 …The interlocking plates.
-To understand the adjustment mechanism in its entirety, it’s important to realize that the plates’ ability to interlock is essential to all plates staying attached to the dumbbell handle and not falling of the selector rod during use.
+To understand the adjustment mechanism in its entirety, it’s important to realize that the plates’ ability to interlock is essential to all plates staying attached to the dumbbell handle and not falling off the selector rod during use.
 The way they lock together is secure, with two different locking points (tab into slot) on each plate.

 The only way the plates come apart is when you want them to — when you’re adjusting the weight.
 You do so by pulling the handle straight up when the dumbbell is locked in the stand trays and the selector rod is unlocked and retracted.

-Watch this video starting at 1 minute 15 seconds to see the adjustment process in action with additional explanation of the various components involved:
+Watch this video starting at 1 minute 15 seconds to see the adjustment process in action with an additional explanation of the various components involved:

 Overall, I really like this adjustment mechanism (rack and pinion + interlocking plates).
 Here’s why:

 - All reports indicate it works fast, efficiently and consistently.

 - It also lets the dial be very small and out of the way — in the handle enclosure; not a large dial on the end of the dumbbell that can get in the way, like on other models.

 - It allows the dumbbell length to get shorter or longer when you remove or add weight.